 - Apply tier-based improvements: Nexus will check whether the transaction value is higher than any of the tiers set by FXPs for that currency.
 If it is, Nexus will apply the improvement to the relevant FXP's base rate

 - Apply PSP-based improvements: Nexus will check whether the FXP has registered a PSP-based improvement for the requesting PSP.
-If so, apply the PSP-based improvements to the relevant rate (after any tier-based improvements have been applied).
+If so, Nexus will apply the PSP-based improvements to the relevant rate (after any tier-based improvements have been applied).

 - 3.return the full list of quotes with rates that have already been improved for both tier-based and PSP-improvements.

 Every quote includes a quote ID which is unique to the PSP's quote request.
 The usage of this quote ID is explained below.

 - 1.Select their preferred quote from the list of quotes provided by Nexus.
 They may simply choose the best rate in the market or may choose a preferred FXP.
 (If the PSP is themselves an FXP, they may select their own quote.)

 If the Sender approves the payment at that rate:

 GET /intermediaryAgents/API to retrieve the relevant account numbers or bank identifiers of the FXP's SAPs.
 These will be used to fill the

 pacs.008payment instruction that the Source PSP will send to their local IPS